Best Acoustic Guitars for Beginners (Updated September 2024)

 Yamaha F310

-Yamaha, as we’ve noted on many occasions, do not make bad quality products.
+Yamaha, as I’ve noted on many occasions, do not make bad quality products.
 Whether it’s a motorcycle, a piano, a lawnmower engine or an acoustic guitar for beginners, buying Yamaha is money well spent.
-Their entry level guitars and basses are the standard by which other guitars are set.
-It has been that way for years, meaning they are not only great for the money, they are consistent.
+Yamaha entry level guitars and basses are the standard by which other guitars are set.
+It has been that way for years, meaning they are not only great value for money, they are consistent.
 These two factors do not always align!

 This acoustic guitar, the Yamaha F310, is a fine example of this.
 It’s a no-frills dreadnought style acoustic with a comfortable neck, easy action (string distance from fingerboard, essentially) and a good strong sound that satisfies.
 The dreadnought is the cost common acoustic guitar shape.
 It’s relatively large and deep, with a loud sound that projects well.
 Dreadnought guitars are considered equally good for both strumming and fingerpicking, so until you have particular preferences, a dreadnought like this is a solid first choice.